stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 Inadequacy
 The line of the Gene Key in the SQ Sphere indicates the atmosphere and upbringing methods that had the greatest influence on the formation of your spiritual and moral values during the first seven years of your life.
 These aspects set the direction for all your searches for spirituality in adulthood as well.
 LINE 2.
 INNER FREEDOM.
 Spirituality is formed through opportunities for the development of the inner world.
-The Pathway of Realisation
+↓
 The Pathway of Realisation brings consciousness back to the point at which your physical incarnation began and fixes it on the high frequencies of unconditional love.
 This is the last Pathway of the Venus Sequence that connects the SQ Sphere of spiritual development with the Sphere of your Core.
 The Parhway of Realisation is very multifaceted and has many secrets, some of which are inaccessible to people's understanding.
 It serves as a guide to the core of your inner being, but is activated only when you heal your Genetic Trauma.
-The Sphere of your Core (Genetic Trauma)
+↓
 The Sphere of your Core plunges you into the very core of your being - the source of all your suffering and the place of awakening of your limitless potential.
 This Sphere gives you the opportunity to dive into the depths of your own nature and realise your unity with everything that exists.
 This is where your Genetic Trauma lies, which prevents you from finding your happiness in close relationships.
+↓
 Core: 48.2
-Sidhi
-Wisdom
+Sidhi: Wisdom
-Gift
-Resourcefulness
+Gift: Resourcefulness
-Shadow
-Inadequacy
+Shadow: Inadequacy
 The Gene Key line in the Core Sphere represents one of the six possible archetypes of the collective Sacred Wound.
 The method of healing each of these Traumas is embedded in the programme of awakening the higher nature of all mankind.
 LINE 2.
 TRAUMA OF DENIAL / Method of healing - RELAXATION (EASYNESS).